Investment-grade gold bar on wooden table.

 First, decide what portion of your overall investment portfolio you want to dedicate to gold.
 There's no single right answer, as it depends entirely on your financial situation and goals.
 Many financial advisors suggest an allocation of 5% to 10% to provide diversification without overexposing your portfolio.
 Consider your risk tolerance and why you're buying gold—is it for long-term wealth preservation or as a hedge against inflation?
 Answering these questions will help you land on a percentage that feels right for you and supports your broader financial goals.

-Value Your Holdings Regularly
+How to Value Your Gold Holdings

 Once you own gold, it’s not a "set it and forget it" asset.
 You should get into the habit of regularly checking the value of your holdings.
 The price of gold fluctuates daily, and knowing its current worth is essential for managing your portfolio effectively.
 Whether you own physical bars, coins, or have invested through a fund, staying informed allows you to see how your investment is performing.
 This regular check-in helps you make timely decisions about your strategy, ensuring your portfolio remains aligned with your objectives.
 You can track gold prices through various online financial news sites and platforms.